All enquiries related to the Centre for Worktown Studies should be addressed to:

 Research is based upon collaborative partnerships and community involvement.
 The team has expertise in evaluation, needs assessment, service user involvement, participation and innovation.

-The Centre draws upon expertise from a variety of academic perspectives on current issues relating to health and wellbeing.
+It draws upon expertise from a variety of academic perspectives on current issues relating to health and wellbeing.
 All research is characterised by partnerships and collaborations in health, and across the public and voluntary sectors.

 We are the host organisation for the National Forum for Health and Wellbeing which is a collaboration between the University and a number of regional health trusts, councils and voluntary bodies to support quality research for the health and wellbeing of local communities.